biomassive-salesforce/node-visualforce/README.md

 This option sets the api version to use for the package deployment.

 ####Proxy options
-If you are under a proxy you will need to add the proxy host and port so the ant server can reach the org for deployment, it can be added as an object to the options in this way:
+If you are under a proxy you will need to add the proxy host and port to the deploy config module so the ant server can reach the org for deployment:
 ```js
 grunt.initConfig({
   deploy: {